osirisgothra/mini/eso/README.md

  You probably dont want to bother reading this, find a repo that is of a more interesting nature.
 ```
+11-15-2020

+    2 new additional paths

+    decomissioned           files from other directories that are no longer used
+                            or are forever incomplete/superceded by something else
+                            (but are not trash enough to delete just yet.
+Waiting
+                            ~several years then may be deleted if still not needed;
+                            archived if wanted for reference.). several is more than
+                            1.5ish.

+    src                     stuff that is in ubin/ubin-local that has been compiled
+                            into an executable.
+Needed if program needs to recompile
+                           for a different environment.

 personal, esoteric scripts
 --------------------------